 – It’s called a quarter moon, but, from Earth, it looks half-illuminated, like half a pie.
 Or you might say that – at first quarter moon – we’re seeing half the moon’s day side or a quarter of the whole moon.

-We call this moon a quarter and not a half because it is one quarter of the way around in its orbit of Earth, as measured from one new moon to the next.
+There’s another reason we call this moon a quarter and not a half.
+It’s because it’s one quarter of the way around in its orbit of Earth, as measured from one new moon to the next.

 Bottom line: The first quarter moon occurs halfway between new moon and full moon.
 One quarter of the moon is visible from Earth, meaning that you see half of the daylit side of the moon, looking like half a pie.